operating-systems algorithms

 Buddy System

-The buddy system is a memory allocation algorithm that attempts to compromise between fixed and dynamic partitioning. it uses power-of-two block sizes to manage memory and minimize fragmentation.
+The buddy system is a memory allocation algorithm that balances fixed and dynamic partitioning.
+It uses power-of-two block sizes to manage memory and minimise fragmentation.

 Algorithm

-Memory is initially represented as a single block of size .
-When a block of size is requested:
+Memory begins as a single block of size .
+To satisfy a request of size :

-1. Find the smallest power of two such that .
+1. Find the smallest power of two where .

-2. If an available block of size exists, allocate it.
+2. If a free block of size exists, allocate it.

-3. If no such block exists, find the next largest available block and split it into two equal “buddies.”
+3. Otherwise, split the next larger available block into two equal buddies.

-4. Repeat the splitting process until a block of size is created.
+4. Repeat splitting until a block of size is created.

-When a block is released, the OS checks if its buddy is also free.
-If so, they are coalesced back into a single larger block.
+When a block is released, the system checks if its buddy (the adjacent block of equal size) is also free.
+If so, they merge into a single larger block.
+This process may repeat recursively up to the original size .